Sylsatra/firefearmod/README.md

 https://www.youtube-nocookie.com/embed/d8wBxqgOEog

 # Default Configuration: firefearmod.toml
-Cow and Pig will now run away from the player holding a torch.
+Most mobs will now run away from the player holding a flint and steel.
 And they will avoid places with fire, campfire, soul fire, and soul campfire.

 # 🛠 How to Configure:

 <details>